Pinafore/qb/README.md

 > Missing "wordnet" data for nltk

-In a Python interactive shell, run the following commands to download "wordnet" data:
+In a Python interactive shell, run the following commands to download wordnet data:

 ```python
 import nltk